Getting started

 More keeps the secondary actions out of the way until you want them:

 - Notebook opens the panel for jumping between pieces (below).
+The notebook is part of Pro, and your free trial counts.

 - Tools opens the tools panel (below).